 UK citizens who are cross-border workers living in another EU country and working in France before 1 January 2021 can continue to do so.
 However, they will need a document de circulation from the French prefecture they work in.

-If you are a UK national who has been living in France for more than 5 years as of 31 December 2020, you can apply for a French permanent residence permit.
+If you are a UK national who has been living in France for more than five years as of 31 December 2020, you can apply for a French permanent residence permit.
 This is valid for 10 years and is renewable.
 You can also consider French citizenship if you have been a legal French resident for five years or more and meet the requirements.

 Family members of UK residents in France who joined them before 1 January 2021 will also need to apply for a WARP before 1 October 2021.
 This applies to spouses, children, ascendant relatives and cared-for relatives.